un3481/ts-misc/README.md

 }
 ```

-Using existing Type-Guard along with `SuperGuard`:
+Using existing Type-Guards along with `SuperGuard`:

 ```typescript
 import { is } from 'ts-misc'